girder/large_image_wheels/README.md

 ## Example Use

 This makes is more convenient to use large_image.
 For instance, you can create a Jupyter Notebook with large_image.
 In this example, the version of numpy has to be upgraded.
-Editable mode is required until large_image#315 is merged.

 ```
-docker run --rm -p 8888:8888 jupyter/minimal-notebook bash -c 'pip install -e git+git://github.com/girder/large_image.git#egg=large_image[openslide] -f https://manthey.github.io/large_image_wheels -U numpy && start.sh jupyter notebook --NotebookApp.token="" --ip=0.0.0.0'
+docker run --rm -p 8888:8888 jupyter/minimal-notebook bash -c 'pip install git+git://github.com/girder/large_image.git#egg=large_image[openslide] -f https://manthey.github.io/large_image_wheels -U numpy && start.sh jupyter notebook --NotebookApp.token="" --ip=0.0.0.0'
 ```

 In the Jupyter interface, create a new notebook.
 In the first cell run: